-Summary: Learn how to remove graffiti.
+Summary: Step by step guide and video showing how to remove graffiti.

 The method you employ to remove graffiti will vary depending on the surface you are cleaning.
 Specialist products are available from most DIY stores, but here are some methods that might prove just as effective.